Edgeworthia chrysantha, paperbush: planting and care

 A word from our expert

-With relative hardiness (-10°C to -15°C), Edgeworthia chrysantha is more accommodating south of the Loire and in oceanic climate where it will thrive in light shade and in cool, acidic, fertile soil.
-Once well established in conditions suited to it, Edgeworthia chrysantha requires little maintenance.
+With relative hardiness (-10°C to -15°C), Edgeworthia chrysantha is more accommodating south of the Loire and in an oceanic climate where it will thrive in light shade and in fresh, acidic and fertile soil.
+Once well established in conditions that suit it, Edgeworthia chrysantha requires little maintenance.

-Its distinctive silhouette creates lovely focal points in borders, or, in a pot, on a terrace, to make the most of its fragrance.
-Discover this true collection bush that brings, as winter ends, an exotic touch and uniqueness, heralding the coming spring.
+Its original silhouette creates lovely focal points in borders, or, in a pot on a terrace, to make the most of its scent.
+Discover this genuine bush for collections that brings, as winter ends, a unique, exotic touch, heralding spring to come.

 Description and botany